TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

 FLUIDTEMPLATE
 =============

-An object of type FLUIDTEMPLATE works in a similar way to the regular "marker"-based :ref:`TEMPLATE <cobj-template>` object.
-However, it does not use markers or subparts, but allows Fluid-style variables with curly braces.
+An object of type FLUIDTEMPLATE combines TypoScript with the Fluid templating engine.
+It has replaced the older and now deprecated :ref:`cobj-template` content object.

+FLUIDTEMPLATE generates content using Fluid templates.
+It can be used in :ref:`content elements <t3coreapi:adding-your-own-content-elements>` or to generate content within the top-level object page (see :ref:`the example on this page <cobj-fluidtemplate-examples>`).

+The functionality can be further augmented and customized with :ref:`data processors <cobj-fluidtemplate-properties-dataprocessing>`.

 .. contents:: On this page:
    :local: